Hester Swift, July 2019

 Organization for the Harmonisation of Business Law in Africa (OHADA)

-This largely francophone organization was established in 1993.
-Its founding text is the Treaty on the Harmonisation of Business Law in Africa ('OHADA Treaty'), signed on 17 October 1993 in Port-Louis, Mauritius (revised by a subsequent treaty adopted in Quebec, Canada, on 17 October 2008).
-OHADA produces uniform laws for its member states, such as the Uniform Act relating to General Commercial Law and the Uniform Act on Arbitration.
+OHADA was established in 1993 by the Treaty on the Harmonisation of Business Law in Africa ('OHADA Treaty'), signed on 17 October 1993 in Port-Louis, Mauritius (revised by a subsequent treaty adopted in Quebec, Canada, on 17 October 2008).
+A largely francophone organization, OHADA produces model laws for its member states, such as the Uniform Act relating to General Commercial Law and the Uniform Act on Arbitration.

 Compilations of OHADA official texts: the uniform laws, the Treaty and other official texts are available in several compilations, including the following: